-Once the non-motorized improvements are constructed, there is a 25-year lifecycle for concrete sidewalk, 20-year asphalt pathway and 15-year lifecycle of boardwalks.
+Once non-motorized improvements are constructed, there is a 25-year lifecycle for concrete sidewalk, 20-year lifecycle for asphalt pathway, and 15-year lifecycle for boardwalks.
 These improvements primarily depend on the extent of usage and regular maintenance.
 The Department of Public Works assigns \$300,000 dollars annually out of the Municipal Street Fund to maintain sidewalks and pathways.
 In addition, they receive another \$20,000 for boardwalk maintenance materials, utilizing the City's general fund.
 Table 2.4 lists the typical cost estimate for installation, removal and maintenance for various types of non-motorized improvements.
-The cost may differ with other challenges that are encountered during inspections.
+The cost may vary with other challenges that are encountered during inspections.